By Hsuan-Tien Lin, Ismini Lourentzou, Piotr Koniusz, Yarin Gal, NeurIPS 2023 Workshop Chairs

 - A description of special requirements and technical needs.

 - If the workshop has been held before, a note specifying how many submissions the workshop received, how many papers were accepted (extended abstract/long format), and how many attendees the workshop attracted.

-- A very brief advertisement or tagline for the workshop, up to 140 characters, that highlights any key information you wish prospective attendees to know, and which would be suitable to be put onto a web-based survey (see below).
+- A very brief advertisement or tagline for the workshop, up to 140 characters, that highlights any key information you wish prospective attendees to know.

 The two pages (or fewer) for information about organizers must include:

 - The names, affiliations, and email addresses of the organizers, with one-paragraph statements of their research interests, areas of expertise, and experience in organizing workshops and related events.
-Please indicate what other workshops (if any) are concurrently being proposed by an organizer.
+Please highlight how the organizers’ profiles can make the proposed workshop successful.
+Please also indicate what other workshops (if any) are concurrently being proposed by an organizer.

 Assessment Process and Criteria